MakieOrg/Makie.jl/README.md

 [docs-master-url]: http://makie.juliaplots.org/dev/

 ## Issues
-Please file all issues in the [Makie.jl](https://github.com/JuliaPlots/Makie.jl/issues/new), and mention GLMakie in the issue text!
+Please file all issues in the [Makie.jl](https://github.com/JuliaPlots/Makie.jl/issues/new), and mention AbstractPlotting in the issue text!